eigendude/deliverator/README-NETWORKING.md

 sudo apt-get install bridge-utils
 ```

-The interface names `tap0`, `br_trusted` and `br_untrusted` are used by the robot.
+The interface names `tap0`, `br-trusted` and `br-untrusted` are used by the robot.
 The IP addresses are arbitrary and can be freely changed (adjust the DHCP instructions below accordingly).

 ### 1.2.
 Enabling DHCP on the bidges